-Whether it’s “What is DAST?” or “How does RightFax work?”, OpenText shows up among the top results, educates your prospects, and subtly positions their solutions as the obvious next step.
-By the time your sales team gets a lead, OpenText has already shaped how they think.
+Whether it is “What is DAST?” or “How does RightFax work?”, OpenText dominates the top results, educates prospects, and positions its solutions as the obvious next step.

-This is how category leaders dominate; and how most SaaS companies lose deals before the first touch.
+This is how category leaders stay ahead while others lose deals before the first touch.

-In this teardown, we’ll reverse-engineer how OpenText captures 88K+ organic visits a month, outranks on high-value keywords with minimal backlinks, and converts TOFU content into enterprise pipeline.
+In this teardown, we will show how OpenText captures 88K+ organic visits each month, ranks for high-value keywords with minimal backlinks, and turns early interest into real pipeline.

 OpenText’s SEO Snapshot: The Numbers That Matter